Audi Check Engine Light Stays On

 If your Audi check engine light doesn’t reset within three to four days, it is time to read the codes.
 See the instructions below.

-This is a list of common problems that will trigger the Audi check engine light to come on.
+This list of common problems will trigger the Audi check engine light to come on.

 - Oxygen Sensor – Reduced power and increased fuel consumption.